grafana/loki/docs/architecture.md

 ![chunk_diagram](chunks_diagram.png)

-To summarize, the write path does the following:
+To summarize, the write path works as follows:

 1. The distributor receives an HTTP/1 request to store data for streams.
 2. Each stream is hashed using the hash ring.